JonathanKim424/run-buddy/README.md

 # Run Buddy Inc.

 ## Purpose
-A website that offers fitness training services.
-Changes.
+A website that offers fitness training changes.

 ## Built With
 * HTML